-For over 20 years, Boise State University’s Concurrent Enrollment has been a leader in offering quality dual credit classes.
+For more than 20 years, Boise State University’s Concurrent Enrollment program has been a leader in offering quality dual-credit classes.
 High school students earn Boise State University and high school credit simultaneously through Concurrent Enrollment with collegiate-level courses offered at their high school.

 Creating quality experiences

 Boise State’s Concurrent Enrollment seeks to expand and reshape education to reach as many Idaho students as possible.

 This year, with disruptions brought on by COVID-19, many courses had to shift online, impacting lab curriculum for students along with other financial difficulties.
 Students enrolled in the introductory Biology 100 and Accountancy 205 classes could no longer rely on high school labs.
 With the biology and accountancy classes, the lab content is cloud-based, allowing students to receive their content with an access code.

 Concurrent Enrollment decided to cover the costs of accountancy and biology labs, saving students and their families anywhere between $20 and $90.
 Providing accountancy and biology labs at no cost ensures that any enrolled student receives a quality experience and curriculum resources regardless of course modality.

 Any enrolled student receives a quality experience and curriculum resources regardless of course modality.

 Through a partnership with the Idaho Digital Learning Alliance, Concurrent Enrollment began offering Chemistry 100 Concepts of Chemistry to high school students four years ago.
 Part of the requirements for the online chemistry course was a $20 lab kit.
 Concurrent Enrollment decided to pay for the lab kit upfront to maintain the quality and consistency of labs for all students, regardless of financial means.